Whispering Pages

 Whispering Pages, also transliterated as Tikhiye Stranitsy (Тихие страницы), is a 1994 Russian film directed by Alexander Sokurov.
 The film was a Russian-German co-production.
+The film is loosely based on Fyodor Dostoevsky's 1866 novel Crime and Punishment.

 Plot

 A man wanders slowly through the catacombs of a wrecked city, passing by ruins, listless denizens milling about, unruly mobs, and acts of mass suicide.
 He agrees to do some paperwork to move a dead body, but the bureaucrat who manages the forms ensnares him in Kafkaesque questions.
 He admits, perhaps not honestly, to a murder, and confronts a prostitute about sin, shame, and God.
 At the end of the film, he sits down under the statue of a lion and then disappears.

 Reception

 The film has won acclaim from The New York Times, Variety, the Chicago Tribune, and the Chicago Reader.